theronakpatel/react-interview-material/performance-optimization.md

 ---

-## 4. Virtual Scrolling - Handle Large Lists
+## 4. Virtual Scrolling with React-Window - Handle Large Lists

-**What it does**: Only renders items that are visible on screen.
+**What it does**: Only renders items that are visible on screen using react-window library.

 ### ❌ **Without Virtual Scrolling (Bad Performance)**
 ```tsx